Iceland · audience itinerary

 - Midday~60 minHarpa Concert Hall and Conference Centrelandmark

-A stunning architectural masterpiece on the waterfront, known for its geometric glass facade that reflects the sky and sea.
-Explore its public spaces and enjoy the views.
+A stunning architectural marvel on the waterfront, Harpa's glass facade reflects the sky and sea.
+Explore its unique design and catch a free performance or exhibition if available.

-- Book tickets well in advance, especially for popular times.
+- Book your time slot in advance, especially for popular times.

-A UNESCO World Heritage site where the North American and Eurasian tectonic plates are pulling apart.
-It's also the historical site of Iceland's ancient parliament.
+A UNESCO World Heritage site where the North American and Eurasian tectonic plates meet and drift apart.
+It's also the historical site of Iceland's ancient parliament, offering dramatic landscapes and geological wonders.

 - Walk between the tectonic plates in the Almannagjá gorge.